Ahdaaa/go-backend-mastery-module/README.md

 DB Transactions is important to isolate programs that accesses the db concurrently.
 Refer to ACID property for further details.
 For Go implementation, refer to ``store.go`` and ``store_test.go``

+When running tests on ``store_test.go``, we might encounter db transaction deadlock, because there are a few queries that accesses foreign key that are being used in other concurrent transaction.
+To solve this, refer to ``account.sql``, we'll use ``NO KEY`` to prevent deadlocks when updating accounts.